 - Cook and cool the tortellini and drain well.
 Add the tortellini and the sliced red onion to the marinated tomatoes while preparing the other vegetables, if desired.

 - To serve, line a large salad bowl or 4 individual bowls with lettuce.
 Using a slotted spoon, divide the tomatoes, onions and tortellini between the salad bowl(s).
 Add all remaining vegetables, olives and cheese.
 Top with fresh ground black pepper and pass the remaining vinaigrette for drizzling on individual servings.
 Serve with lemon wedges if desired.

 - Great served with crusty bread to soak up all the juice.

-For more creative and delicious ways to use summer tomatoes, check out these wonderful posts!
+For a few more creative and delicious ways to use summer tomatoes, check out these wonderful posts!
 I could dig into a bowl of this Easy Tomato Tortellini Soup from Amy at BellyFull.
 And, you’ll love the colors in this gorgeous Heirloom Tomato Gazpacho from Sue at The View from Great Island.
 And finally, check out these Baked Tomatoes with Mozzarella Parmesan from Becky at The Cookie Rookie.
 A terrific summer side dish!